Advanced search

 Excipients

-This medicine contains 212 mg sodium (main component of cooking/table salt) in each 100 mg dose unit.
-This is equivalent to 10.6% of the recommended maximum daily dietary intake of sodium for an adult.
+This medicinal product contains 212 mg sodium per 100 mg dose, equivalent to 10.6% of the WHO recommended maximum daily intake of 2 g sodium for an adult.

 4.5 Interaction with other medicinal products and other forms of interaction